Water Disinfection and Chlorination

-While disinfectant type and residual content are important considerations, DBP formation depends on many variables involved with water quality, the treatment plants and the distribution systems.
+While the disinfectant type and residual content are important considerations, DBP formation depends on many variables involved with water quality, the treatment plants and the distribution systems.
 These factors include reaction/exposure time, the level of organic matter (the dissolved organic carbonDOC); the composition and structure of the organic matter; water temperature and pH; and the concentration of chloride, bromide, and iodide ions.
 Disinfection conditions have equivocal effects on DBP formation.
 Important variables include contact time, pH, dosage and residual concentration, and temperature.
 Therefore, the optimal strategy to minimize DBP formation will require likely require bench and pilot testing and some trial and error.

 There are strategies to reduce TOX, THM, and HAA formation.
 As there is potential for significant DBP formation in the distribution system, practices to optimize chlorine residual levels are important, including the use of booster locations/dosing.
-Alternate practices, including use of chloramines as a secondary disinfectant to establish residual chlorine, and use of chlorine dioxide for peroxidation, are also increasingly being used.
+Alternate practices, including the use of chloramines as a secondary disinfectant to establish residual chlorine, and the use of chlorine dioxide for peroxidation, are also increasingly being used.

 System Blending and Nitrification